payable/ipg-merchant-apis/README.md

 }
 ```

-If any failure transaction attempts:
+> Once the webhook is triggered with failure transaction attempts:

 ```json
 {